47degrees/functional-error-handling/deck/README.md

 ## Either ##

+When dealing with a known alternate return path

+---

+## Either ##

-When a computation may fail or branch paths with a known case
+When a computation may fail or dealing with known alternate return path

 ```scala
 sealed abstract class Either[+A, +B]